Som Livre

-Som Livre (Portuguese for "Free Sound") is a Brazilian record company that was founded in March 1969 in order to commercialize the soundtracks for Rede Globo (its then parent company) soap operas.
-It later expanded to recording studio albums.
+Som Livre (Portuguese for "Free Sound") is a Brazilian record company that was founded in March 1969 in order to commercialize the soundtracks for TV Globo (its then parent company) soap operas and later expanded to recording studio albums.

 Today, Som Livre is Brazil's largest domestic label and was formerly part of Grupo Globo, which is the biggest media conglomerate in Brazil.
 In November 2020, Globo placed the label up for sale.
-In April 2021, it was acquired by Sony Music Entertainment for an undisclosed amount.
+In April 2021, it was acquired by Sony Music Entertainment (initially for an undisclosed amount, later revealed to be USD 255 million).
 The sale was approved by the national competition regulator Cade on 4 November 2021 and was completed on 4 March 2022.